-In Holy Scripture the Apocalypse of St. John is an example of a prophetical book written in highly symbolic language.
+In Holy Scripture the Revelation of St. John is an example of a prophetical book written in highly symbolic language.
 However, calling it a "prophecy" does not mean that it is only foretelling future events, such as the end times.
 In Holy Scripture, a prophecy refers to the teaching of a prophet, the prophet being God's spokesperson.
 In the Old Testament God sent prophets to the Kingdom of Israel and the Kingdom of Juda to warn them of the consequences of their sins.
 Their prophecy, therefore, wasn't exactly just a prediction of a future event, but a reminder of what could happen in the future as a result of their repeated transgressions.
-In the New Testament St. John's Apocalypse was likewise describing in symbolic language the sad state of the early church during his time, which was being persecuted by the Roman Emperors, whom St. John symbolized by wild beasts.
-The Apocalypse of St. John was describing the first centuries of Christianity, not just the future.
+In the New Testament St. John's Revelation was likewise describing in symbolic language the sad state of the early church during his time, which was being persecuted by the Roman Emperors, whom St. John symbolized by wild beasts.
+The Revelation of St. John was describing the first centuries of Christianity, not just the future.
 This is the literal sense of the narrative.
 Its imagery refers to the figureheads of Rome, not to today's personages such as the POTUS or the present Holy Father, as some contemporary writers and preachers seem to portray.
 However, although the condition and plight of the early Christians were the obvious subjects intended by St. John, it is permissible to give the narrative allegorical interpretations that extend into the future history of the Church, - even to the advent of the second coming of Christ, - because the battle between good and evil continues to the end of time.
 Such allegorical interpretations, to be acceptable, must be consistent with the whole of Scripture, the Traditions of the Church, and the teachings of our Faith.

 Fable - This is a special type of allegory in story form that uses animals or plants (trees) as actors to deliver a moral truth.
 The power of a fable lies in its ability to illustrate by analogy the moral consequences of real life situations.
 Aesop's Fables are the most well-known examples of fables.
 As a type of allegory the fable has not been popular among the sacred writers.
 In fact, the author is not aware of any fable in the New Testament.
-However, there are a couple of places in the Old Testament where the fable has been used: Jgs 9:7-20 and 4 Kgs 14:9-10 (or its parallel, 2 Par 25:18-19).
+However, there are a couple of places in the Old Testament where the fable has been used: Jgs 9:7-20 and 2 Kgs 14:9-10 (or its parallel, 2 Chr 25:18-19).

 Proper Parable - This is also a special type of allegory in the form of a fictional story that uses only common objects, people and places (no mythical beings or numbers) to deliver a religious or moral truth.
 The effectiveness of the parable to convey its message lies in the resemblance of the hypothetical events described in the narrative to possible or actual human events.
 Like some similitudes, parables always come with a story (usually written in the past tense).
 But, unlike the similitude, the story in a proper parable is not used to explain a figure of speech (simile or metaphor), but is itself a figure to be explained.
 However, the stories in many parables are self-explanatory, and additional explanations are hardly required.
 But other parables have a more profound meaning and require interpretation.
-In fact, there were two parables in the gospels where Christ was requested by His disciples to explain the parable; namely, (a) The Parable of the Sower and the Four Types of Soil, and (b) The Parable of the Wheat and the Cockle (or Weeds).
+In fact, there were two parables in the gospels where Christ was requested by His disciples to explain the parable; namely, (a) The Parable of the Sower and the Four Types of Soil, and (b) The Parable of the Wheat and the Weeds.

 Note that parables may also be found in the Old Testament, but most of the well-known parables of the Bible are from Christ in the New Testament.
 For a list of the parables and other figurative teachings of Christ, click the button below: